 It is important to note that up until recently, projections of climate change impacts on global food supply have tended to focus solely on production from terrestrial biomes, with the large contribution of animal protein from marine capture fisheries often ignored.
-However, recent studies have addressed this knowledge gap.
-In addition to the direct effects of climate change, changes in the acidity of the oceans, due to increases in CO2 levels, could also have an impact of marine ecosystems, which could also affect fish stocks.
+However, recent studies have addressed this knowledge gap (e.g., Allison et al., 2009).
+In addition to the direct affects of climate change, changes in the acidity of the oceans, due to increases in CO2 levels, could also have an impact of marine ecosystems, which could also affect fish stocks.
 However, this relationship is complex and not well understood, and studies today have not been able to begin to quantify the impact of ocean acidification on fish stocks.

 Allison et al. (2009) present a global analysis that compares the vulnerability of 132 national economies to potential climate change impacts on their capture fisheries.
 The study considered a country's vulnerability to be a function of the combined effect of projected climate change, the relative importance of fisheries to national economies and diets, and the national societal capacity to adapt to potential impacts and opportunities.
 Climate change projections from a single GCM under two emissions scenarios (SRES A1FI and B2) were used in the analysis.
-Allison et al. (2009) concluded that the national economy of Italy presented a very low vulnerability to climate change impacts on fisheries.
-In contrast, countries in Central and Western Africa (e.g. Malawi, Guinea, Senegal, and Uganda), Peru and Colombia in north-western South America, and four tropical Asian countries (Bangladesh, Cambodia, Pakistan, and Yemen) were identified as most vulnerable (see Figure 8).
+Allison et al. (2009) concluded that the national economy of Spain presented a moderate vulnerability to climate change impacts on fisheries (see Figure 6).
 It should be noted, however, that results from studies that have applied only a single climate model or climate change scenario should be interpreted with caution.
 This is because they do not consider other possible climate change scenarios which could result in a different impact outcome, in terms of magnitude and in some cases sign of change.

-Figure 8.
+Figure 6.
 Vulnerability of national economies to potential climate change impacts on fisheries under SRES B2 (Allison et al., 2009).
 Colours represent quartiles with dark brown for the upper quartile (highest index value), yellow for the lowest quartile, and grey where no data were available.